-- Finish processing promptly, well within the allowed timeframe.
+- Finish processing transactions promptly, well within the allowed time frame.

-- When processing non standard transactions, such as credits, proceed slowly and double check that you are using the correct transaction type.
+- When processing non-standard transactions such as credits, proceed slowly and double-check that you're using the correct transaction type.

-- If you have to start over a transaction in process, make sure to void it completely to prevent accidental duplicate processing.
+- If you need to cancel a transaction in progress, make sure to void it completely to prevent accidental duplicate processing.

 Merchant error chargebacks can be frustrating—after all, there’s no one else to blame them on.
 The good news is that you have a greater degree of control over these chargebacks.